-- There is no plausible data to identify even one single "market" where there is horizontal dominance/monopoly/concentration simply because of the above fact, and also because none exists.
-Hence, the entire basis to justify any restrictions on horizontal cross media ownership simply falls apart. - That there is no argument against the need for a level playing field viz. vertical integration, which can be done by bringing telcos into the ambit of the 20% broadcasting vertical integration restrictions, so that there are controls over the same entity owning the content and pipe in both broadcasting and telecom sectors.
-In fact, this is the only intervention that TRAI is mandated to do since only telecom and broadcasting/cable where its remit is to promote competition and facilitate efficiency- is under its jurisdiction and any discussion on other media involving horizontal cross media curbs is outside its jurisdiction. - That there is no example cited of any country in the world which is even discussing imposing curbs on horizontal cross media ownership.
-In fact, the few countries which did have these restrictions owing to the very few media outlets present there wanting to enter terrestrial TV over 60 years ago, have been rolling them back owing to many factors including convergence and the need to ensure cross-media ownership to keep their traditional media entities alive.
+- (xi) That there is no argument against the need for a level playing field viz vertical integration by bringing telcos into the ambit of the 20% broadcasting vertical integration rule so that there are controls over the same entity owning the content and pipe in both broadcasting and telecom sectors.
+In fact, this is the only intervention that TRAI is mandated to do since only telecom and broadcasting/cable -where its remit is to promote competition and facilitate efficiency- is under its jurisdiction and any discussion on other media involving horizontal cross media curbs is outside its jurisdiction. - (xii) That there is no example cited of any country in the world which is even discussing imposing curbs on horizontal cross media ownership.
+In fact, the few countries which did have these restrictions owing to the very few media outlets present there wanting to enter terrestrial TV over 60 years ago, have been rolling them back owing to many factors including convergence and the need to ensure crossmedia ownership to keep their traditional media entities alive.
+India, in any case, has absolutely different circumstances, with the most diverse and competitive media market in the world, even as terrestrial TV -the trigger for cross media curbs in a few countries 60 years ago-is wholly in government-controlled Prasar Bharati's hands and private sector is barred from it.